German Inheritance Tax - FAQ

 Is there a German Inheritance Tax on Assets in Germany if the beneficiaries and the decedent were foreigners?

-If neither the decedent nor the beneficiary was a German tax residents, Germany taxes the German domestic property (Inlandsvermögen), e.g. real estate in Germany.
+If neither the decedent nor the beneficiary was a German tax resident, Germany taxes the German domestic property (Inlandsvermögen), e.g., real estate in Germany.

 What are the German Inheritance Tax Rules for Foreigners in Germany?

-With some exceptions (e.g. extended unlimited tax liability for German citizen) the taxation does not depend on the citizenship of the decedent or the beneficiary and foreigners are taxed under the same rules as German citizen.
+With some exceptions (e.g., extended unlimited tax liability for German citizens), the taxation does not depend on the citizenship of the decedent or the beneficiary, and foreigners are taxed under the same rules as German citizens.

 What are the Inheritance Tax Rates in Germany?